dWALIDb/RV32IMF/SYNTHESIS/readme.md

-# synthesis of the design
+# Synthesis of the Design
 This part is about the synthesis of the design,
 **FIRST:** the ram of **FETCH** and **MEMORY** stages are changed, this happened because the synthesiser doesn't recognize the older codes tobe synthesisable, so it maps everything to the ground and displays 0 usage of logic.